 TSSA conducted fewer periodic inspections on escalators and moving walks in FY23 compared to previous years, due to a labour disruption that resulted in a strike between July to November 2022.

-The most common high-risk issue found during inspections was handrail speed not synchronized with that of the steps.
+The most common high-risk issue found during inspections was the sides and undersides of an escalator truss not being enclosed properly.

 Top issues found by count include the following requirements being performed late: